Search results for

 No matter which subscription tier you go for, Qobuz grants you immediate access to its 24-bit/192kHz library.

-Qobuz offers a few options for payment plans, and the pricing has dropped as of September 2021.
-Qobuz Studio Premier is the most basic plan and costs $12.99/month.
+Qobuz offers a few payment plans.
+Qobuz Studio is the most basic plan, costing $12.99/month.
 It includes a one-month free trial, and you can cancel before the billing period begins if you don’t like it.
-Only one person can use Studio Premier at a time—no sharing with your roommates.
-Alternatively, you can sign up for Studio Premier’s annual subscription for a discount, and pay all at once (which breaks down to $10.83/month).
+Alternatively, you can sign up for Studio’s annual subscription for a discount and pay all at once (which breaks down to $10.83/month).

 Qobuz lacks any kind of tailored discovery features.

-Qobuz Studio Sublime is also an annual payment plan that costs $179.99/year, which breaks down to $15.00/month.
-This tier gets you a bit more, like exclusive discounts (up to 60% off) when you buy certain Hi-Res tracks or albums from the Qobuz store.
-If you intend to purchase a lot of music through Qobuz this makes sense, but you don’t need a Qobuz subscription of any kind to shop at the store.
-There is no free trial for the Studio Sublime tier.
+Qobuz Sublime is also an annual payment costing $179.99/year, which breaks down to $14.99/month.
+This tier gets you a bit more, like exclusive discounts (up to 60% off) when purchasing certain Hi-Res tracks or albums from the Qobuz store.
+If you intend to buy a lot of music through Qobuz, then this makes sense.
+However, you don’t need a Qobuz subscription to shop at the store.
+There is no free trial for the Sublime tier.

 How does Qobuz support artists?